jdevfullstack-tutorials/frontend-backend-fullstack/README.md

 that you are just having
 focus on one or two, because software development nowadays is already a very comprehensive field.
+The reason why there are several frameworks, for example, and several programming languages, is to solve several problems in development, so even if it seems they are the same, they are not.
+Those that gain popularity mostly are the very practical ones, so they are being used by developers.

 And it's very important to understand this: